zam-jp/monitoring-flood/README.md

 You should be able to launch the project now, if there is no issues.
 You can tell if there are issues, for example, the graphics for the world are not loading, or there are error and warning messages in the terminal.

 ### Known Potential Issues
+These are some issues that I have ran into when I was working on this project.
 - Controller update period for Hector Quadrotor is faster than Gazebo simulator.
   - Where to fix: ~/hector_quadrotor_gazebo/urdf/quadrotor_controller.gazebo.xarco
   - What to do: Change controller period value from 0.01 to 0.0125